aleena-jose/bharatsim-tutorial/source/firstprogram.rst

 Both Agents and the Components of the Network are extensions of the `Node<node link>`    class.
 However, agents differ from the components of the Network in the logical sense that the Network components are static geographical locations like houses, offices etc. between which the agents move about.
 So, the agents are in a sense ‘dynamic’.

 In the context of the framework, agents are the extension of the ``Agent`` class which in turn, is an extension of the ``Node`` class.
 The agents follow certain user-defined conditions called ‘Behaviours’.
 These behaviours are functions that can be defined in the Agent class.
-These behaviours are especially important when modelling disease dynamics which is described `below<dummy link>`_
+These behaviours are especially important when modelling disease dynamics which is described below:

 1. Create a case class by the name “Person”.
 Since it is an extension of the Agent class which is an extension of the Node class, it is important to import these as shown below.